runjtu/awesome-and-novel-works-in-slam/README.md

    For all terrain navigation, because We're tired of filtering ground points...

-   Follow [[Ji Zhang](https://github.com/jizhang-cmu)] for more information on multi-session mapping, I will do supplement when I have time.

 * **MonoForce**: "MonoForce: Self-supervised Learning of Physics-aware Model for Predicting Robot-terrain Interaction", *arXiv 2022*. [[Paper](https://arxiv.org/pdf/2309.09007)] [[Code](https://github.com/ctu-vras/traversability_estimation)]